Templating V2

 Using variables that contain special characters

 Variables: The most basic kind of expression is just the name of a variable.
 Liquid variables are named like Ruby variables.
-They should: - Consist of alphanumeric characters and underscores - Always start with a letter - Not having any kind of leading sigil (that is, they look like var_name, not $var_name)
+They must:

-In case that you need to access a variable that is not a valid Liquid variable name, you can use the step1.Response["1variable-with-unsupported$chars"] syntax.
+In case that you need to access a variable that is not a valid Liquid variable name, you can use the following syntax:

 ❌ Incorrect